You are here

-- Consultation: Reforms to the regulatory framework for complementary medicines: Assessment pathways (Microsoft Word,1.68Mb)
+- Consultation: Reforms to the regulatory framework for complementary medicines: Assessment pathways (docx,1.68Mb)

 Documents released for consultation on Tuesday, 14 February 2017.

-Interested parties should respond by close of business Tuesday, 28 March 2017.
+Interested parties responded by close of business Tuesday, 28 March 2017.

 Feedback will be released following consideration of submissions. (see 'What will happen').